-User Mode sets the menu system to either Normal or When set to Normal (default setting.) only the basic menu options are
+User Mode sets the menu system to either Normal or

 Advanced.
-When set to Normal (default setting,) only the basic menu options are shown.
+When set to Normal (default setting), only the basic menu options are shown.
 When set to Advanced, additional menu choices are available.

 To change the User Mode setting:

 - 1. Highlight User Mode on the Setup menu. - 2.
 Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the User Mode setting.
 (Normal, Advanced, Default = Normal)